 The SIOS DataKeeper driver uses the Parameters key and those below it.
 The values within the Parameters key (denoted with ) are global for all volumes on the system.
-The values under each of the Target IP registry keys (denoted with t) are specific to a mirror only.
-Values denoted with both and t appear under both keys.
+The values under each of the Target IP registry keys (denoted with †) are specific to a mirror only.
+Values denoted with both and † appear under both keys.
 (The target-specific value overrides the global value in this case.)

-BandwidthThrottle t
+BandwidthThrottle †

-Location: HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\ExtMirr\Parameters\ Volumes\{Volume GUID}\Targets\{Target IP}\BandwidthThrottle Name Type Default Data BandwidthThrottle REG_DWORD 0 0 Specifies the maximum amount of network bandwidth (in kilobits per second) that a particular mirror is allowed to use.
+Location: HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\ExtMirr\Parameters\ Volumes\{Volume GUID}\Targets\{Target IP}\BandwidthThrottle Name Туре Default Data BandwidthThrottle REG_DWORD 0 Specifies the maximum amount of network handwidth (in kilohite nor second) that a particular mirror is

+Specifies the maximum amount of network bandwidth (in kilobits per second) that a particular mirror is allowed to use.
 A value of 0 means unlimited.